 If you're after the best Alexa speaker (in our opinion) then we can recommend you buy the Sonos 1 (2nd Gen).
-It can pretty answer all your questions, and can connect up to other Sonos speakers to play your favourite tracks.
-As well as playing some tunes it can check news and traffic reports, manage smart devices and enjoy all those other helpful Amazon Alexa skills using just your voice to control a single or multiple speakers.
+It can pretty much answer all your questions and can connect up to other Sonos speakers to play your favorite tracks.
+As well as playing some tunes it can check news and traffic reports, manage smart devices and enjoy all those other helpful Amazon Alexa skills using just your voice to control single or multiple speakers.

 Want to keep looking?
 Then keep scrolling for more of our top picks...

-You can play music through the speaker even when Alexa isn’t on, too, as well as connecting it up with other Sonos speakers to have the same audio playing throughout your home.
+You can play music through the speaker even when Alexa isn’t on, too, as well as connect it up with other Sonos speakers to have the same audio playing throughout your home.